XINGMobile/calabash/README.md

 $ rake integration:ruby               # Run tests ensuing correct Ruby interfacing
 $ rake integration:cli                # Run command line interface tests
 ```

+## Release

+In order to have your changes available you need to:

+- Create a Pull Request that include below changes (or aggregate them with your changes)
+  - Bump the version in `lib/calabash/version.rb` (try to follow [semantic versioning](https://semver.org))
+  - Run `bundle` (which will regenerate the `Gemfile.lock`)
+- Get the Pull Request approved and merged.
+- Create and Publish the new tag based on the version by:
+  - Switching locally to `develop` branch and pulling the update version that was merged above
+  - Run `bundle exec rake tags:create`.

+Now you will be able to update the needed tag in the repositories needing it.